gregr/ina/nscheme/README.md

       * uncaught-exception-handler, call-with-exception-handler, exn:break?
     * cmdline/shell/env/subprocesses, racket-eval

-* throw away eval.rkt
-* move stage.rkt into bootstrap.rkt
 * Shrink and reorganize interop.rkt
-  * common can be moved to stage.rkt (which will be in bootstrap.rkt)
   * racket-eval is not really in the right place

 ### Racket platform